 Login time-outs and re-authentication prompts throughout the day have gone some way to ensuring that any logged in “Tom” remains “Tom.”
 Even so, if a black hat has secured a stolen password, it’s no significant obstacle to enter it again—and again—whenever prompted to do so.

 Multi-factor authentication (MFA) attempts to solve this problem by asking for several forms of identification together.
-It was once the province of governments, militaries, and specialized hardware.
-Since today every “Tom” now carries a smartphone, however, multi-factor authentication (MFA) is being heralded as the solution to the world’s authentication problems.
+When new, it was the province of governments, militaries, and specialized hardware.
+Since today every “Tom” now carries a smartphone, however, a variety of aging phone-based MFA solutions are increasingly imagined to be the cure for the world’s authentication problems.

 Today’s Toms are thus prompted, after entering their passwords, to also authenticate using their smartphone.
 They usually do this either with an app or an SMS code, delivering temporary credentials that change regularly and are valid only for brief periods of time.
 This is presumed not just to be a best practice, but to be a best-possible practice.
 It isn’t.